Clinical Evaluation for the EU MDR

 The Quality Management System (QMS) is a formalised system that ensures and continually improves the quality of all business activities.
-It is a composite of post-market surveillance activities that focus specifically on the performance of a medical device following release onto the market, and broader company quality control measures that govern the wider activities of the organisation.
+It is an over-arching framework that includes post-market surveillance activities focusing specifically on medical device safety and performance, and broader company quality control measures that govern the wider activities of the organisation.

 Article 10 MDR requires that all manufacturers establish, document, implement, maintain, keep up to date and continually improve a QMS.
 The QMS itself determines processes for performing a Clinical Evaluation, including roles and responsibilities for individuals and departments whose activities contribute to clinically evaluating medical devices.

 Post-Market Surveillance (PMS) is a structured system that monitors the safety and performance of a medical device following its release onto the market.
 It involves the collection and detailed review of data relating to real-life clinical experience with the device.
 PMS is comprised of two elements:

 - Post-Market Clinical Follow-up (PMCF) that proactively collects data on the device’s clinical performance